Sheffield Otter Study - Collaborators and Supporters

 Sheffield Canoe Club - Hugh Pashley and members of the club kindly collected spraints along the River Don.

-Chestnut Centre, Otter, Owl and Wildlife Park - the Chestnut Centre have kindly collected and supplied otter spraint from known individuals of known sex on a known diet.
+Chestnut Centre, Otter, Owl and Wildlife Park (closed permanently on 31st December 2017) - the Chestnut Centre have kindly collected and supplied otter spraint from known individuals of known sex on a known diet.
 These samples are in our freezers and if we are successful in obtaining funding for this work would allow us to test that the genetic markers are working well and our methods are robust.